LK00100100/KeyboardFallingBlocks/README.md

 ![RepoSize](https://img.shields.io/github/repo-size/LK00100100/KeyboardFallingBlocks.svg)
 ![GitHub stars](https://img.shields.io/github/stars/LK00100100/KeyboardFallingBlocks.svg?style=social)

 A overly complicated game of Tetris for your browser using your entire keyboard.
+This was written with an older style of Javascript.

 If you'd like to contribute, check the wiki first.